How to use our IPSec RSA (IKEv2)

 [+] Using a mobile device with iOS (iPhone) or Android it is the fastest to setup and configure, as it is supported natively (no additional software required to install)

 [+] IP change and Encryption for ALL Applications

 [-] None yet..

-Hostname: uXXXXX.nvpn.so (your uXXXXX.nvpn.so hostname you can find in your .ovpn config file)
+Hostname: uXXXXX.nvpn.to (your uXXXXX.nvpn.to hostname you can find in your .ovpn config file)